rgarofalo/apds9960/docs/docs_APDS9960.rst

     |    3   |    64x  |
     +--------+---------+

-    return the value of the ALS gain.
-0xFF on failure.
 .. method:: setAmbientLightGain(drive)

     Sets the receiver gain for the ambient light sensor (ALS)

+    drive:
+        the value (0-3) for the gain

+    return:
+        True if operation successful.

     +--------+---------+
     |  Value |  Gain   |
     +========+=========+